Curriculum

 Alternatively, send an email to office@jops.org.uk detailing the information you require.

-Wider curriculum Subjects: Science, History, Geography, Art, Computing, DT, Music, RE, PSHE and PE
+Curriculum Subjects: Science, History, Geography, Art, Computing, DT, Music, RE, PSHE and PE

 Our engaging and rich curriculum is planned around purposeful learning experiences that encourage collaboration, progression in knowledge, and enquiry based learning to stimulate enjoyment.
 All pupils receive specialist teaching for PE and Music each week from our sports teacher and music teacher.